Cosmological Correlators in Gauge Theory and Gravity from EAdS: Introduction

-4pt The paper is organised as follows: \begin{itemize} \item In Section~\ref{sec::SKEAdS} we review the Schwinger-Keldysh formalism for late-time correlators in de Sitter space and its perturbative reformulation \cite{Sleight:2020obc,Sleight:2021plv} in terms of Witten diagrams in EAdS. \item In Section~\ref{sec::(EA)dSprops} we derive the Mellin-space representation of gauge boson and graviton propagators in (EA)dS in axial/temporal gauge, drawing on similarities with the analysis for scalar fields.
+4pt The paper is organised as follows: \begin{itemize} \item In Section~\ref{sec::SKEAdS} we review the Schwinger-Keldysh formalism for late-time correlators in de Sitter space and its reformulation \cite{Sleight:2020obc,Sleight:2021plv} in terms of boundary correlators of a corresponding theory in EAdS. \item In Section~\ref{sec::SKPI} we provide further details behind the EAdS formulation of late-time correlators \cite{Sleight:2020obc,Sleight:2021plv}, showing how to derive the generating functional of boundary correlators in the corresponding EAdS theory starting from the Schwinger--Keldysh generating functional in the path integral representation. \item In Section~\ref{sec::(EA)dSprops} we derive the Mellin-space representation of gauge boson and graviton propagators in (EA)dS in axial/temporal gauge, drawing on similarities with the analysis for scalar fields.
 In Mellin space it becomes transparent that dS propagators are linear combinations of their EAdS counterparts under analytic continuation.
-We further clarify subtleties in this relation that arise for massless representations in even boundary dimensions. \item In Sections~\ref{sec::scalarqed}, \ref{sec::pureYM}, and \ref{sec::EHGr} we present the complete EAdS reformulation of the Feynman rules for late-time correlators in scalar QED, pure Yang–Mills theory, and Einstein gravity.
-This reformulation allows any perturbative contribution to late-time correlators in these theories to be expressed in terms of corresponding Witten diagrams in EAdS.
-We illustrate this with examples of contact and tree-level exchange diagrams, and note that certain late-time falloffs yield vanishing (non-local) contributions to the boundary correlators—particularly in even boundary dimensions. \item In Appendix \ref{app::props} we compile various technical details regarding the Mellin space representation of bulk-to-bulk propagators and their relation to other representations available in the literature.
+We further clarify subtleties in this relation that arise for massless representations in even boundary dimensions. \item In Sections~\ref{sec::scalarqed}, \ref{sec::pureYM}, and \ref{sec::EHGr} we present the complete EAdS reformulation of the Schwinger-Keldysh formalism for late-time correlators in scalar QED, pure Yang–Mills theory, and Einstein gravity.
+We illustrate this in perturbation theory with examples of contact and tree-level exchange diagrams, and note that certain late-time falloffs yield vanishing boundary correlators at separated points.
+Any residual term in IR-divergent cases is a local coincident-point contribution and can be absorbed into boundary counterterms (as in \cite{Bzowski:2023nef}).

+\item In Appendix \ref{app::props} we compile various technical details regarding the Mellin space representation of bulk-to-bulk propagators and their relation to other representations available in the literature.

 \end{itemize}